arashafazeli/bb-readme-tutorials/Proxmox-lab.md

 - Recomenation image from ubuntu: (Link:https://cloud-images.ubuntu.com/focal/)
-- We should have a ISO image in proxmox,for create the VM on proxmoxyou have to run this cimmand below: wget https://ftp.lysator.liu.se/ubuntu-releases/20.04.4/ubuntu-20.04.4-live-server-amd64.iso
+- We should have a ISO image in proxmox,for create the VM on proxmoxyou have to run this cimmand below: wget https://ftp.lysator.liu.se/ubuntu-releases/20.04.4/ubuntu-20.04.4-live-server-amd64.iso -For delet a VM on proxmox we have to use this command:
+>> cat /etc/pve/.vmlist  #List of all VM
+>> destroy VM-id  # delete VM